FredOleary/BreadMonitor2/README.md

 # BreadMonitor2
 ## BreadMonitor2 is a "Hello world" C++ RaspberryPI applictaion for monitoring CO2 production in bread making.
 ## Usage
-The CO2 sensor attached to the Raspberry PI is placed in the covered bread containg and the application started.
+The CO2 sensor attached to the Raspberry PI is placed in the covered bread container and the application started.
+The applicaion is started by remotely sshing into the Raspberry PI and running the application *BreadMonitor2.out*.
 Periodically the application will sample CO2 and HTTP the results to the monitoring server

 ## Options
 -nBatchName - Name of the bread batch.
 Default is "Batch"